Geoffrey Stackhouse, Managing Director, Clarity Solutions

 As risks go, a data breach is hardly sexy.
 In fact it's probably the most-overlooked risk facing business, and doesn't appear on most crisis plans I've seen.

-But after today’s news that millions of Apple iPhone users are being hacked, probably following data breaches from eBay (145 million users) and US retailer Target, it has to be on your top five risks.
+But after today’s news that millions of Apple iPhone users are being hacked, probably following data breaches from online retailer eBay (145 million users) and US retailer Target, it has to be on your top five risks.
 With a bullet.

 Here’s my problem.
 Data breach is dull.
 It’s seen as a tech issue to be fixed by the IT Geeks.
 But it’s not; it’s a serious reputation issue that could bring you down.